icoverservices/monolog/UPGRADE.md

 Overall / notable changes:

 - The minimum supported PHP version is now `8.1.0`.
-- `Monolog\Logger::API` can be used to distinguish between a Monolog `3`, `2` or `1`
+- `Icoverlog\Logger::API` can be used to distinguish between a Icoverlog `3`, `2` or `1`
   install when writing integration code.
-- Log records have been converted from an array to a [`Monolog\LogRecord` object](src/Monolog/LogRecord.php) with public (and mostly readonly) properties. e.g. instead of doing `$record['context']` use `$record->context`.
+- Log records have been converted from an array to a [`Icoverlog\LogRecord` object](src/Icoverlog/LogRecord.php) with public (and mostly readonly) properties. e.g. instead of doing `$record['context']` use `$record->context`.
-  In formatters or handlers if you rather need an array to work with you can use `$record->toArray()` to get back a Monolog 1/2 style record array.
+  In formatters or handlers if you rather need an array to work with you can use `$record->toArray()` to get back a Icoverlog 1/2 style record array.
 This will contain the enum values instead of enum cases in the `level` and `level_name` keys to be more backwards compatible and use simpler data types.
 - `FormatterInterface`, `HandlerInterface`, `ProcessorInterface`, etc. changed to contain `LogRecord $record` instead of `array $record` parameter types.
-If you want to support multiple Monolog versions this should be possible by type-hinting nothing, or `array|LogRecord` if you support PHP 8.0+.
-You can then code against the $record using Monolog 2 style as LogRecord implements ArrayAccess for BC.
+If you want to support multiple Icoverlog versions this should be possible by type-hinting nothing, or `array|LogRecord` if you support PHP 8.0+.
+You can then code against the $record using Icoverlog 2 style as LogRecord implements ArrayAccess for BC.
-  The interfaces do not require a `LogRecord` return type even where it would be applicable, but if you only support Monolog 3 in integration code I would recommend you use `LogRecord` return types wherever fitting to ensure forward compatibility as it may be added in Monolog 4.
+  The interfaces do not require a `LogRecord` return type even where it would be applicable, but if you only support Icoverlog 3 in integration code I would recommend you use `LogRecord` return types wherever fitting to ensure forward compatibility as it may be added in Icoverlog 4.
-- Log levels are now stored as an enum [`Monolog\Level`](src/Monolog/Level.php)
+- Log levels are now stored as an enum [`Icoverlog\Level`](src/Icoverlog/Level.php)
-- All properties have had types added, which may require you to do so as well if you extended a Monolog class and declared the same property.
+- All properties have had types added, which may require you to do so as well if you extended a Icoverlog class and declared the same property.

 #### Logger

-- `Logger::DEBUG`, `Logger::ERROR`, etc. are now deprecated in favor of the `Level` enum. e.g. instead of `Logger::WARNING` use `Level::Warning` if you need to pass the enum case to Monolog or one of its handlers, or `Level::Warning->value` if you need the integer value equal to what `Logger::WARNING` was giving you.
+- `Logger::DEBUG`, `Logger::ERROR`, etc. are now deprecated in favor of the `Level` enum. e.g. instead of `Logger::WARNING` use `Level::Warning` if you need to pass the enum case to Icoverlog or one of its handlers, or `Level::Warning->value` if you need the integer value equal to what `Logger::WARNING` was giving you.
 - `Logger::$levels` has been removed.
-- `Logger::getLevels` has been removed in favor of `Monolog\Level::VALUES` or `Monolog\Level::cases()`.
+- `Logger::getLevels` has been removed in favor of `Icoverlog\Level::VALUES` or `Icoverlog\Level::cases()`.
 - `setExceptionHandler` now requires a `Closure` instance and not just any `callable`.

 #### HtmlFormatter